 Addiction is a disease that does not discriminate; it affects people of all genders, ages, races, ethnicities, professions, and socioeconomic classes.
 In addition, addiction affects everyone, not just the person with a substance use disorder.
 Spouses, children, and relatives feel the impact too as they deal with the stress, uncertainty, and disorder that substance misuse can trigger.
-Drug abuse has distinct effects on the family and can damage trust, relationships, self-esteem, and more.
+Drug use has distinct effects on the family and can damage trust, relationships, self-esteem, and more.
 It can be especially difficult for children who are too young to understand what is happening or why.

-However, family members play a vital role in recovery, whether encouraging a loved one to seek substance abuse treatment or supporting them once they have entered or completed rehab.
+However, family members play a vital role in recovery, whether encouraging a loved one to seek substance use treatment or supporting them once they have entered or completed rehab.
 Family is integral to helping reduce risk of relapse and creating a healthy environment where those in recovery can thrive and continue to advance toward their goals.
 From simply providing a listening ear to exploring new hobbies, you can make a difference in a loved one’s recovery.

 Addiction or Not, It’s Still Them